If You Test Negative For Flu Are You Still Contagious? | Vital Flu Facts

 The Importance of Follow-Up Testing and Symptom Monitoring

-If suspicion remains high despite a negative flu test—especially during peak flu season—repeat testing using more sensitive methods like RT-PCR can provide clarity.
+If suspicion remains high despite a negative flu test—especially during peak flu season—repeat testing using a more sensitive method like RT-PCR may provide clarity.

-Monitoring symptom progression also offers clues about infectiousness:
+Monitoring symptom progression also offers helpful clues about infectiousness:

-• If symptoms worsen or new ones appear after a negative test, re-testing is prudent.
+• If symptoms worsen or new ones appear after a negative test, re-testing is reasonable.

-These strategies help manage uncertainty around false negatives effectively.
+These strategies help manage uncertainty around false negatives more effectively.

 The Role of Vaccination in Reducing Transmission Despite Negative Tests

-Vaccination also lowers community transmission rates by reducing total susceptible hosts—helping blunt outbreaks even when diagnostic challenges persist.
+Vaccination also lowers community transmission by reducing the number of susceptible people and helping blunt outbreaks, even when diagnostic uncertainty exists.

 Preventive Measures Beyond Testing Results Matter Most